 Learn about last year’s program by reading the 2014 Community Service Tanzania Blog.

 Departure • Join the group as you begin a month of village-based community service in rural northern Tanzania.
-The group flight departs from JFK Airport where you meet one of your leaders and fly to Kilimanjaro Airport outside Arusha, Tanzania.
+The group flight departs from JFK International Airport in New York, where you meet one of your leaders and fly to Kilimanjaro International Airport outside Arusha, Tanzania.

 “I expected a fun, culturally rich, and eye-opening experience.
 The program was beyond anything I could have wished for.
 It was absolutely amazing and life changing.”